UNCG-DAISY/psi-collect/paper/paper.md

 Post-event imagery is typically large, both in terms of the number of individual image files and the size of each file.
 For example, Hurricane Florence (2018) has over 29,000 JPEG images, with an average size of 7.7 Mb.
 The first steps for extracting information from this data requires acquiring and processing images.
-NOAA ERI is currently available as a Web Map Tile Service or via download using GUI interface (directing users to the relevant tar and zip files).
+NOAA ERI is currently available as a Web Map Tile Service or via download using a graphical user interface (directing users to the relevant tar and zip files).
 To enable users to download NOAA ERI images via command line for use in reproducible computational workflows, we developed a Python module (`psi-collect`).

 The key functionality of `psi-collect` is it allows users to download specific tar and ZIP archives based on storm name,